ar-android/AQuery/README.md

 # AQuery

 AQuery is like JQuery but it for android.
-AQuery allows the developer to write less and do more like Query View, Query Network and more.
+AQuery allows the developer to write less and do more for managing element of android like Activity, View, Network, Caching and many more.

 ## Getting Started